sindresorhus/awesome-scifi/readme.md

 #### [Ex Machina](http://www.imdb.com/title/tt0470752/) (2015) [7.9]

+Thought-provoking movie that explores what it means to be human.
+Deep, suspenseful, and at times claustrophobic.
+Acting is to perfection.
+Visual effects are so well done and natural you don't even notice them.
+Truly the best sci-fi movie I've watched in years. - [@sindresorhus](http://sindresorhus.com)

 Kind of a parody about Google.
 The owner of a huge search provider creates an A.I. humanoid in a complete secrecy and calls a young programmer to perform a slight variation of a [Turing test](https://en.wikipedia.org/wiki/Turing_test) to test his creation in a secret underground lab.
 Can be a good introduction to Turing test to people interested in A.I.
 To be honest, the end of the movie was a bit disappointing to me. - [@aleksandar-todorovic](https://github.com/aleksandar-todorovic)

 > A young programmer is selected to participate in a breakthrough experiment in artificial intelligence by evaluating the human qualities of a breathtaking female A.I.